oven-sh/bun/packages/bun-vscode/README.md

   // The path to the `bun` executable.
   "bun.runtime": "/path/to/bun",

-  "bun.debugTerminal": {
   // If support for Bun should be added to the default "JavaScript Debug Terminal".
-    "enabled": true,
+  "bun.debugTerminal.enabled": true,

   // If the debugger should stop on the first line of the program.
-    "stopOnEntry": false,
+  "bun.debugTerminal.stopOnEntry": false,
-  }
 }
 ```